|The original Rosetones: Glen, Karen, Diane, and Kirk sang at the Fall, 2011, Commemorative Air Force hangar dance.|

 A few vocalists had sung as guests with the band in the 1980's and earlier, but the first vocalist to perform regularly with the band (other than Glen Newton, who sang "Minnie the Moocher" with the band on occasion but mostly played instruments) was Mary Lou Christianson, who joined the band in 1990.
 Glen harmonized with Mary Lou on several selections, and when Kirk Lindberg joined in 1994, Glen taught Kirk the harmony parts he had previously sung and made up new baritone harmonies; audiences then heard the first vocal trios with the band, on songs such as "Sentimental Journey" and "Chattanooga Choo-Choo."

 Kirk and Glen also sang a few vocal quartets with Julie Linders or Stephanie Erickson on alto - songs like "Moonglow" and "Don't Sit Under the Apple Tree."
 Mary Lou usually sang lead, but for one concert in the park, guest vocalist Ann Yunker sang lead.
 Trombonist Carol Jensen even improvised an alto harmony on "Sentimental Journey" at one Confederate Air Force dance.
-The quartet needed a full-time alto, and by the end of 1994 Kirk talked his wife Diane, who had previously only performed publicly on violin, into singing.
+The quartet needed a full-time alto, and by the end of 1994 Diane Dolinar, who had previously only performed publicly on violin, joined the quartet.
 In addition to soloing with the band, Cindy Geiger sang lead in the quartet when Mary Lou wasn't available.

 At the end of 1995 Glen began looking for a lead singer who had both outstanding vocal skills and the willingness to make a commitment to excellence that entailed numerous vocal rehearsals and considerable individual practice of the quartet songs.
 Kirk found Karen Dunn through a recommendation from Sweet Adelines chorus director Mary Dick.
 After only two practices, the two days before the Tapestry dance, Karen was ready, and the Rosetones made their debut performance January 20, 1996, at the Tapestry Folkdance Center's Winter Sock Hop.